mkiser/WTFJHT/membership.md

 layout: page
 ---

 You do.

-WTF Just Happened Today is a once-a-day, single-subject newsletter and blog, with a distinct tone and clear formatting tracking the daily shock and awe in national politics.
+WTF Just Happened Today is a once-a-day, single-subject newsletter and blog, with a distinct tone and clear formatting that tracks the daily shock and awe in national politics.
 It's produced every morning by hand, updated throughout the day, with a newsletter sent out every afternoon.
 More than 200k people rely on WTFJHT to bring them the day's news as a concise and focused recap.

-**So here's the deal:** [This is my full-time job]({{ site.baseurl }}/meta/trump-creates-one-new-job/).
-WTFJHT has been one of the most exciting, fun, and rewarding projects I've ever been involved in and I want nothing more than for this to keep going.
+**So here's the deal:** [This is my full-time job]({{ site.url }}/meta/trump-creates-one-new-job/).
+Writing the Daily Update and sharing what I've learned with you every day has been one of the most exciting, fun, and rewarding projects I've ever been involved with and I want nothing more than to be able to do this for as long as necessary.
+If you get value out of what I do, consider supporting me.

-**It comes down to this:** I'll keep doing this as long as the community keeps supporting me.
+**It comes down to this:** I'll keep doing this as long as you keep supporting me.
+That's the deal.

 ---